 Having skied Big Sky Montana, I agree with the Big Sky state motto: “the last, best place.”
 On our first Big Sky visit our family was wowed – not by just the big blue sky but by the big mountain skiing.
 Lone Peak is the crown of Montana’s Big Sky resort at 11,166’; it is highly scenic, and superbly steep with plenty of snow.
 That first Big Sky ski trip was 2005, its gotten busier, but its still among the best ski resorts in North America.

 It takes days to explore all of Big Sky’s 5,800 skiable acres.
 Big Sky has everything on the menu, above tree line bowls and chutes, glades, blue square boulevards, in fact you can ski all that in one 4,350’ vertical run.
-And now that Big Sky includes Moonlight Basin and Spanish Peaks, it truly offers some of the biggest skiing in America with seven mountain aspects and 34 lifts, including a bubble six pack in The Bowl below Lone Peak’s Tram.
+Now that Big Sky includes Moonlight Basin and Spanish Peaks, it truly offers some of the biggest skiing in America with seven mountain aspects and 34 lifts, including a bubble six pack in The Bowl below Lone Peak’s Tram.

 Aside from Big Sky’s four mountains of skiing, there’s plenty to soak in after the lifts close too: At Big Sky’s Summit Hotel – the outdoor pool, the live après ski music at the Carabiner Bar in cozy cowhide chairs, and fresh pasta at stylish Andiamo’s.
 For the best Big Sky restaurants, we like Everett’s 8800 on the mountain for a highly scenic ski lunch and the best Montana steakhouse is Buck’s T4.